webforj/webforj-documentation/docs/styling/theme.md

 title: Themes
 ---

-Webforj ships three themes by default, as well as with the ability to create your own, custom theme.
+webforJ ships three themes by default, as well as with the ability to create your own, custom theme.
 The default themes are light theme, which is the default with a light background, dark which has a dark background tinted with the primary color and dark-pure which has a pure dark background (gray tones, not fully black).

 To change the theme of your application, you can use the `@AppTheme` annotation or the `App.setTheme()` method.
 When using this annotation, the theme name should be one of the following: `system`, `light`, `dark`, `dark-pure` or the name of a custom theme.